JustinPatenaude/inex-plastering/commitment-to-safety.md

 ---
 layout: safety
-title: Safety Records
+title: Commitment to Safety
-permalink: "/safety-records/"
+permalink: "/commitment-to-safety/"

 ---
 ## Our Commitment to Safety